rishabhrjain/RishabhRJain/README.md

 I am currently building predictive models to identify at-risk students in undergrad courses much before the course ends.
 This helps the instructors to target specific students and help students to get required help in order to succeed in the course.
 A research paper on this has been submitted to Artificial Intelligence in Education (AIED) 2021.

 I learn to make machines learn.
 I love trekking, calisthenics, ultimate frisbee and basketball.
 My cover photo is from a trek in Himalayas.

-Please reach me on [LinkedIn](https://www.linkedin.com/in/rishabhjainr/)
+Feel free to reach me at [LinkedIn](https://www.linkedin.com/in/rishabhjainr/)
 <!--
 **RishabhRJain/RishabhRJain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.